hazelcast/hazelcast/docs/design/sql/04-protocol.md

 ### 4 Cleanup

 Given that there are no synchronization points between query start, batch arrival, and query finish (either normal or due to cancel), various race conditions are possible.
-For example, a batch may arrive the the participant after the query has been cancelled.
+For example, a batch may reach the participant after the query has been canceled.
 Such batch must be **discarded**.

 *Snippet 13: Race condition with a stale data batch*
 ```